am1t/sn-digital-garden/notes/dev/digital garden.md

 The concept of digital gardens have always impressed me.
 I love what people do with such a space.
 Many use it as a wiki, a pool of what they learn.
 A few use it as scratchpad for their projects.
 Others use it just like a blog.

 I like to think of this as a wiki -- another extension of the same concept is around second brain.
-Digital garden, for me, is garden of thoughts moved from the original (physical) brain to a digital space.
+Digital garden, for me, is a place where thoughts grow, where they move from the original (physical) brain to a digital space.
 Some are healthy.
 Others are just great to look at.
 Some are fully grown.
 Others are work in progress.

 This tweet from [Maggie Appleton (@Mappletons)](https://twitter.com/Mappletons/status/1250532315459194880) lists some of the most wonderful implementations of the digital gardens.